Archive for the 'General' Category

 Friday, December 1st, 2006

-The wind is howling outside the cottage.
-Mama is eating a bowl of tomato soup, Vinta crackers with a special pate’ from Kroger’s.
+p>The wind is howling outside the cottage.
+Mama is eating a bowl of tomato soup, Vinta crackers with a special pate' from Kroger's.

-I just fed the birds (again) on the porch ledge.
-The suet feeder is empty which puts the “hanging” birds into “squat position” on the porch in order to get some bird seed, too.
+which puts the “hanging” birds into “squat position” on the porch in order to get some bird seed, too.
 Cardinals, chickadees, Mourning Doves, sparrows, nuthatches and many others stop by to feed.

 A wild wind is bringing in winter.
-I’m not going into Essex Studio tonight and sit there waiting for someone to stroll through.
-My students and I just hung our December Show at Paula’s Internet Cafe’ and Deli at Findlay Market on Wednesday and Thursday evening.
-That’s enough art for me (for us) this week!
+I'm not going into Essex Studio tonight and sit there waiting for someone to stroll through.
+My students and I just hung our December Show at Paula's Internet Cafe' and Deli at

 I think we have what we need in food and supplies.
 If the electric goes out, we’ll use flash lights and cover up with more blankets.
 We’re ready, but I don’t think I know who will be doing our snow-plowing yet.
 (Need to check that out “pronto”).